vanHeemstraDesigns/CreationsEcosystemStatic/README.md

 P.S.
 In package.json we have made sure 'gulp' and 'nodemon' are installed globally.

+Both gulp and npm run watch processes will take care of everything for us.
+We no longer need to worry about re-compiling the app after adding new React components or restarting the Express app after making changes to server.js.

 # Sources:

 Overall structure based on the tutorial at http://sahatyalkabov.com/create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio/ with its source code on Github at https://github.com/sahat/newedenfaces-react

+====== WE HAVE SO FAR IMPLEMENTED UP TO Step 11.
+Add Character Component ======

 ## Main.js